korayciftciii/dashwave/README.md

 ### Task Management
 1. Open a project to view its tasks
+2. Create tasks with detailed information:
+   - Title and description
+   - Priority level (Low, Medium, High, Urgent)
+   - Start and due dates
+   - Estimated hours
+   - Tags for categorization
-2. Create tasks and assign them to team members
+   - Assignment to team members
 3. Update task status (To Do, In Progress, Done)
 4. Track progress through the project dashboard

+### Task Visualization
+1. Use the Calendar view to see tasks by dates
+2. View task distribution in the Status Chart
+3. Filter tasks by various criteria
+4. Group tasks by project for better organization

 ### Role Management
 1. As a team owner/manager, go to team settings